adammendoza/curriculum/Full Stack Web Development/Full-time/curriculum.md

 ***

 ### **Strongly Emphasized**
-Items listed here are heavily used throughout the entire duration of our six-month course.
+Items listed here are heavily used throughout the entire duration of our six-month course and are the tent poles in our educational model.

 #### Programming Languages
 * HTML5
 * CSS3
 * SASS
+* Javascript
+* Ruby
+* Ruby on Rails

 #### Disciplines